LoyolaChicagoCode/compilertoolkit-scala/README.md

-A simple compiler framework under construction.
+A simple compiler toolkit under construction.

 To run the tests: